 Day 2: Delhi / Leh, Ladakh

 Early this morning, we fly north to the former Himalayan kingdom of Ladakh.
 This is one of India’s least-populated regions, known for dramatic peaks, monasteries filled with golden Buddhas, and the elusive snow leopards that prowl the snowfields of an otherwise rocky, arid mountainscape.
 Once we touch down at 11,500 feet in the capital city of Leh, our high-altitude acclimatization begins.
 For centuries, Leh was a crossroads for Indus Valley trade between Tibet, Kashmir, India and China—routes that carried salt, cashmere wool, indigo and silk.
 The local people are ethnic Tibetans who speak Ladakhi, and Buddhism and Islam have co-existed peacefully here since the 8th century.
 Our lodging in the heart of this ancient city sits in the shadow of an unoccupied 17th-century palace designed to evoke the Dalai Lama’s former residence in Lhasa—the famous Potala Palace.
-As we settle in and adjust to the high elevation, we’ll hear from experts at the Snow Leopard Conservancy.
-Learn about looming threats to this top predator, and conservation strategies to protect this vulnerable species that also serves as an important indicator of the health of its lofty habitat.
+The rest of the day is at leisure as we settle in and adjust to the high elevation.

 Day 3: Leh—Exploring the Indian Himalaya